gavinlyonsrepo/cylon-deb/README.md

 	* Verify dependencies of the complete system, apt-get check
 	* Add a PPA to system,  add-apt-repository ppa:
 	* Purge a PPA from system,  ppa-purge

+*Warning*

+Some of these options in menu 2 remove unwanted and unneeded packages and configs from system as identified by utilities.
+What will be removed is presented to user first.
+Please take care especially with deborphan options numbered  5 and 6.
+These have not been tested on all debian type distros.
+Recommend carry these options out after backups and to document process.

 * Menu two options
 	* Clean up all local cache, apt autoclean